-Access on the La Farola viaduct will be restricted to vehicles weighing up to 30 tons for safety reasons
+Access to the La Farola viaduct will be restricted to vehicles weighing up to 30 tons for safety reasons

-The Cuban government is implementing measures to restore the functionality of the La Farola viaduct in Guantánamo, including weight restrictions for vehicles, technical assessments of the roadway, and the use of alternative routes.
+The Cuban government is taking measures to restore the functionality of the La Farola viaduct in Guantánamo, implementing weight restrictions for vehicles, conducting technical assessments of the roadway, and using alternative routes.

 Daños en La Farola © Facebook / Eduardo Rodríguez Dávila